Connect with others who understand.

 7. Crohn’s Disease — Cleveland Clinic

-8. Association of Hidradenitis Suppurativa with Crohn’s Disease — World Journal of Clinical Cases
+8. Association of Hidradenitis Suppurativa With Crohn’s Disease — World Journal of Clinical Cases

-9. Hidradenitis Suppurativa: Diagnosis and Treatment — American Academy of Dermatology Association
+9. Hidradenitis Suppurativa: Diagnosis and Treatment — American Academy of Dermatology

 10. Treatment for Crohn’s Disease — National Institute of Diabetes and Digestive and Kidney Diseases